KLab/mysql-bootcamp/transaction.rst

                                                     # Another player in same team adds 5 points.
                                                     # This also waits until left query is committed.
-                                                    # But lock time is shoter.
+                                                    # But lock time is shorter.
                                                     > UPDATE team SET point=point+5 WHERE team_id=3;

 Propel's ``SELECT ...
 FOR UPDATE`` support has several bugs.